nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_update.md

 8. Use incremented value as the versionId in the new (to be created) current DocumentReference
 9. Persist the change

+### Ensure that the related DocumentReference exists ###

+Concretely the target property within the relatesTo property will be a FHIR Identifier whose system and value properties should be non-null and not empty.
+The Identifier should be interpreted as the masterIdentifier of a DocumentReference held within NRLS.

+The masterIdentifier is unique within the scope of a patient.

+In order to ensure that the masterIdentifer resolves to a DocumentReference the NRLS will need to pull back the DocumentReferences for the patient in question.
+This patient’s NHS number can be found in the subject field of the DocumentReference containing the relatesTo collection.

+Once those DocumentReferences have been retrieved then the masterIdentifier value (if present) will need to be compared to the Identifier in the relatesTo collection.
+For the Identifier to be considered equal to the masterIdentifer of a given DocumentReference both the system and value properties should be equal.
+They should be interpreted as String values whose cases should match.

+### Ensure that the requesting party has permissions to modify the related DocumentReference ###

+Assuming that a DocumentReference has been matched (see Ensure that the related DocumentReference exists) the NRLS needs to ensure that the client making the request has permission to modify the given DocumentReference.

+Extract value from the custodian property of the matched DocumentReference.
+Ensure that it is equal to the custodian property from the DocumentReference containing the relatesTo collection.
+The custodian values should be interpreted as Strings whose cases should match.

+Ordering of validation - Note that it is assumed that the above check takes place after the following checking -

+It has been established that the client making the request is a Provider The ODS code associated with the value of the fromASID HTTP header matches the ODS code in the custodian field of the DocumentReference containing the relatesTo collection.

 ### Example of a populated relatesTo property ###
 ```
 "relatesTo":[